-The fee cap set by the UK Government is the maximum fee chargeable for a particular student group or course.
-The Department for Education is the department responsible for determining the fee caps and may revise them on an annual basis in line with government policy.
-Transitional protections notwithstanding the University will maintain its fees in line with the maximum fee cap.
+The fee cap is set by the UK Government and determines the maximum fee that can be charged per year for a particular student group and/or course.
+The Department for Education is the department responsible for determining the fee caps and revises them on an annual basis in line with government policy.
+Transitional protections notwithstanding, the University will maintain its fees in line with the maximum fee cap.

-Depending on where they normally live, all students requiring financial support should make an application for a finance assessment with one of Student Finance assessing authorities.
+Depending on where they normally live, all students requiring financial support should make an application for a finance assessment with one of the Student Finance assessing authorities.
 This may include an assessment for living cost support and/or a loan for the payment of tuition fees.

-Details about the forms of UK government support available to English Home undergraduate students can be found on www.gov.uk.
+Most EU students will only be eligible for tuition fee support.
+Details about the forms of UK government support available to Home and EU undergraduate students can be found on www.gov.uk.